-The table below displays the general rates of duty and transfer fees imposed on property transfers in Western Australia.¹ These rates are based on the dutiable value of the property, which either refers to the property’s purchase price or its total value (in situations where it has not been conventionally sold or the property is worth more than what was paid for it).
+The table below displays the general rates of duty and transfer fees imposed on property and land transfers in Western Australia.¹ These rates are based on the dutiable value of the property, which either refers to the property’s purchase price or its total value (in situations where it has not been conventionally sold or the property is worth more than what was paid for it).

 Dutiable value of the property | Stamp duty payable |